SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Sky-SB Measurement Results

-The top panel of Figure \ref{fig:sky_sed_ecllat_and_sunang} displays our sky-SB SED for different ecliptic latitude bins.
-We find the shape of the sky-SB SED to be similar at all ecliptic latitudes.
+The top panel of Figure \ref{fig:sky_sed_ecllat_and_sunang} displays our sky-SB SED for different ecliptic latitude ($b$) bins.
+We find the shape of the sky-SB SED to be largely similar, following a ZL SED at all ecliptic latitudes.
+Specifically, using a simple linear least-squares regression \citep{scipy_2020}, the slope of $\log$(sky-SB) versus $\log(\lambda)$ is consistently $\sim$2.2 across all ecliptic latitude bins.
+The $60\degree<b<80\degree$ bin is an outlier, with a slope of $\sim$2.6.
+This implies that the sky-SB is dominated by ZL at all ecliptic latitudes.
+Following the trends seen in Figures \ref{fig:sky_vs_ecllat_wfc3uvis_1}--\ref{fig:sky_vs_ecllat_wfc3ir}, the darkest sky-SB levels correspond to the highest ecliptic latitudes.

-The bottom panel of Figure \ref{fig:sky_sed_ecllat_and_sunang} displays the sky-SB SED for different Sun Angle bins.
-Sun Angle (sometimes also referred to as Solar Elongation) is defined as the angle between an observation and the Sun. \cite{caddy_2022} and \cite{leinert98} show that Sun Angle can influence the brightness of Zodiacal emission, and thus the observed sky-SB.
-We find the shape of our sky-SB SED to depend on Sun Angle at wavelengths between 0.9--1.4 \micron.
-For low Sun Angles (orange points), we observe a brighter sky-SB that peaks around 1 \micron, although these measurements are highly variable since a low Sun Angle is generally not preferred with HST.
-At higher Sun Angles, the sky-SB SED flattens between 0.9--1.4 \micron.
-Our results agree with previous models about Zodiacal scattering, where we find the scattering of Solar photons off interplanetary dust to not be isotropic.
-Specifically, our results suggest that the anisotropy of the scattering phase function changes as a function of wavelength.
-Appendix \ref{app:sunang_model_comparison} compares our SKYSURF sky-SB measurements to the \cite{aldering_2001} ZL emission prediction, as a function of Sun Angle.
-These results agree with Figure \ref{fig:sky_sed_ecllat_and_sunang}.
+The bottom panel of Figure \ref{fig:sky_sed_ecllat_and_sunang} displays the sky-SB SED for different Sun angle bins. \cite{caddy_2022} and \cite{leinert98} show that Sun angle can influence the brightness of ZL emission, and thus the observed sky-SB.
+Sun angle can correlate with ecliptic latitude, where high ecliptic latitudes will always have Sun angles $\sim$90\degree.
+Therefore, we limit our Sun angle bins to have ecliptic latitudes $-30\degree < b < 30\degree$.
+We find the shape of our sky-SB SED to depend on Sun angle at wavelengths between 0.9--1.4 \micron.
+For low Sun angles (grey points), the sky-SB shows a clear peak at $\sim1.4$\micron.
+At higher Sun angles, the sky-SB SED flattens between 0.9--1.4 \micron.
+Although the reason for this change in shape is unknown, it could be caused by scattered light, or indicate that the scattering of solar photons off the IPD is non-isotropic.
+In other words, it could suggest that the anisotropy of the scattering phase function may change as a function of wavelength.
+In addition, there may be an additional component to ZL \citep[e.g.,][]{kawara_2017, korngut_2022} that interacts with photons with wavelengths between 1.1--1.6 \micron{} differently.